truenas/documentation/content/en/hub/additional-topics/reference/dataset-options.md

 | Case Sensitivity                                 | drop-down menu      |               | Choices are *sensitive* (default, assumes filenames are case sensitive), *insensitive* (assumes filenames are not case sensitive), or *mixed* (understands both types of filenames).
 This can only be set when creating a new dataset.   |
 | Share Type                                       | drop-down menu      |               | Select the type of share that will be used on the dataset.
 Choose between *Generic* for most sharing options or *SMB* for a SMB share.
 Choosing SMB sets the `ACL Mode` to *Restricted* and `Case Sensitivity` to *Insensitive*.
 This field is only available when creating a new dataset.  |

 After a dataset is created it appears in **Storage** > **Pools**.
 Click <i class="fas fa-ellipsis-v" aria-hidden="true" title="Options"></i>&nbsp (Options) on an existing dataset to configure these options:

 **Add Dataset**: create a nested dataset, or a dataset within a dataset.

 **Add Zvol**: add a zvol to the dataset.
 Refer to Adding Zvols for more information about zvols.

-**Edit Options**: edit the pool properties described in Table 8.2.8.
+**Edit Options**: edit the dataset properties as described in the table above.
 Note that `Dataset Name` and `Case Sensitivity` are read-only as they cannot be edited after dataset creation.

-**Edit Permissions**: refer to Setting Permissions for more information about permissions.
+**Edit Permissions**: change the basic dataset access rules. <!--Add reference/link to dataset permissions content when it is added. -->

+**Edit ACL**: see [Managing Access Control Lists](/hub/tasks/advanced/editingacls/) for details about modifying an Access Control List (ACL).

 {{% alert title=Warning color=warning %}}
 Removing a dataset is a permanent action and results in data loss!
 {{% /alert %}}

-**Edit ACL**: see ACL Management for details about modifying an Access Control List (ACL).

 **Delete Dataset**: removes the dataset, snapshots of that dataset, and any objects stored within the dataset.
 To remove the dataset, set `Confirm`, click `DELETE DATASET`, verify that the correct dataset to be deleted has been chosen by entering the dataset name, and click `DELETE`.
 When the dataset has active shares or is still being used by other parts of the system, the dialog shows what is still using it and allows forcing the deletion anyway. **Caution**: forcing the deletion of an in-use dataset can cause data loss or other problems.